The Strategic Importance of Welsh Castles in Medieval Times

 The Context of Conquest

 Edward changed that approach.
-After his campaigns in 1277 and 1282–83, he saw that victory on the field meant little without control of the ground.
+After his campaign of 1277, which produced the Treaty of Aberconwy, and his decisive campaign of 1282–83, he saw that victory on the field meant little without control of the ground.
 He built a network of stone strongholds to make rebellion impossible.

 The Ring of Iron: Key Edwardian Castles